Examining the St. Louis Rams' roster:

 TIGHT ENDS (4)

 The first three are probably pretty safe, but the Rams could have an intriguing competition for a potential fourth tight end if they opt to keep four.
-Bayer vs. Justice Cunningham continues to be one of the more interesting battles on the roster.
-Cunningham is the better blocker, while Bayer has shown more as a pass catcher.
-We'll stick with Bayer for now, but that is subject to change.
+Cunningham vs. Alex Bayer continues to be one of the more interesting battles on the roster.
+Cunningham is the better blocker, while Bayer has shown more as a pass-catcher.
+It's really difficult to determine which flavor the Rams prefer but I'm going back to Cunningham because of his value as a blocker on special teams.

 OFFENSIVE LINEMEN (9)